Last updated: June 28, 2023

 With amazing views of the city skyline and the Opera House, the Harbour Bridge Pylon Lookout is one of the best lookouts in Sydney.

-Visiting the Pylon Lookout at the Harbour Bridge is a wonderful way to enjoy breathtaking views, at a fraction of the cost of the Harbour Bridge Climb (more on that further below).
+Visiting the Pylon Lookout at the Harbour Bridge is a unique way to enjoy breathtaking views at a fraction of the cost of the Harbour Bridge Climb (more on that further below).

-But it’s not just the views that attracts visitors into the Pylon.
-It also holds a small museum with lots of interesting details about the history behind the bridge, and how and why it was built.
+But it’s not just the views that attract visitors to the Pylon.
+It also holds a small museum with lots of interesting details about the history behind the bridge and how and why it was built.

-The Pylon consists of three levels of informational exhibits and a 360 degree lookout platform at the very top.
+The Pylon consists of three levels of informational exhibits and a 360-degree lookout platform at the top.